17,600 sqft | Bukit Timah, Singapore

 On the first storey, the residential and service functions of the house are delineated by a long continuous light and air well that is paralleled below by a similarly long and continuous koi pond.
 The pathway running along-side the pond that leads to the bedrooms hides the substantial service areas which are beyond the pathway wall.
 As with the second storey pond, the air well and first storey koi pond is also designed to facilitate in micro-cooling the first storey rooms and spaces.
 The pathway is a conduit for prevailing breezes; the koi pond’s thirty metre length and two metre width exposes a sixty square metre surface area within the house to those breezes for evaporative cooling.

 As a gesture to the prominent role that water plays within the residence, an oculus within the pond highlights the main entrance, the circle of sunlight cooled and animated by the constantly changing sinusoidal patterns of refracted rays through the water above.

-*Wallflower Architecture + Design’s ‘Water-Cooled House’ and ‘Enclosed Open House’ won the 2010 SIA Architectural Design Awards in the ‘Individual House’ category.
-SIA Architectural Design Awards is the highest recognition given by the Singapore Institutes of Architects once every two years for works that show excellence in architectural design.
-Wallflower Architecture + Design is the first private firm in SIA record to win two Design Awards in the residential category in the same year, since the first design award was given out more than 20 years ago.
+* Wallflower Architecture + Design’s ‘Enclosed Open House’ and ‘Water-Cooled House’ won the 2010 SIA Architectural Design Awards in the ‘Individual House’ category.
+SIA Architectural Design Awards is the highest recognition given by the Singapore Institutes of Architects for works that show excellence in architectural design.
+Wallflower Architecture + Design is the first private firm in SIA record to win two Design Awards in the residential category in the same year, since the inception the design award..

 Singapore design architect for tropical modern landed houses and residential projects